The Pacific Center For International Studies was established in 1983 in

 wildlife treaty regimes, such as The

-Convention On Endangered Species Of Wild Fauna And Flora (CITES), and
+Convention On Endangered Species Of Wild Fauna And Flora (CITES),

-Convention For The Regulation Of Whaling.
+and The International Convention For The Regulation Of Whaling.
 We seek to proffer suggestions

 to relevant policymakers as how to improve the framework of such agreements, as